Ursula von der Leyen: 2025

+Ursula von der Leyen at the G7 Summit in Canada, 2025.

 On 26 February 2025, the Commission announced a collection of measures backed by 100 billion euros ($104.94 billion) to support EU-made clean manufacturing, called the Clean Industrial Deal.

 On 4 March 2025, von der Leyen announced the EU's €800 billion ($840 billion) defence investment plan "ReArm Europe".
-She suggested that the European Union might need to ease its fiscal rules regarding national debt to facilitate increased defense spending by member states.
+She suggested that the European Union might need to ease its fiscal rules regarding national debt to facilitate increased defence spending by member states.

+In July 2025, Indonesian president Prabowo Subianto and von der Leyen reached a political agreement on the Indonesia-EU Comprehensive Economic Partnership Agreement (CEPA).

 In July 2025, von der Leyen survived a vote of no confidence, with 360 MEPs against and 175 in favour.
 EPP, S&D, Renew Europe, Greens/EFA and parts of ECR supported her, While PfE, ESN, The Left and parts of ECR opposed her.

-At the July 2025 EU-China summit in Beijing, Von der Leyen expressed multiple concerns regarding China’s role in the deterioration of bilateral relations.
+At the July 2025 EU-China summit in Beijing, Von der Leyen expressed multiple concerns regarding China's role in the deterioration of bilateral relations.
 She cited the growing trade imbalance—highlighting the EU's €305.8 billion deficit with China—as a result of industrial overcapacity and limited market access for European firms.
 Von der Leyen also criticised China's export controls and use of its dominant position in rare earths to undermine global competitors.
 Additionally, she identified China's ongoing ties with Russia amid the war in Ukraine as a "determining factor" in the future of EU-China relations and urged Beijing to use its influence to help end the conflict.

-On 27 July 2025, von der Leyen and US President Donald Trump announced a new customs agreement between the EU and the United States, with 15% tariffs on European exports.
+On 27 July 2025, von der Leyen and US president Donald Trump announced a new customs agreement between the EU and the United States, with 15% tariffs on European exports.

+In November 2025 at COP 30 the European Commission led by von der Leyen helped launch the Open Coalition on Compliance Carbon Markets.
+18 countries joined.
+The coalition aims to establish a global carbon market which can speed up emission reduction seven-fold.